P/E RATIO: [FAIL]

 EARNINGS PERSISTENCE: [FAIL]

-One final earnings test required is that the long-term earnings growth rate must be at least 15% per year.
-BOOT's long-term growth rate of 124.11%, Based on the average of the 3 and 5 year historical EPS growth rates using the current fiscal year EPS estimate, passes this test.
+The final important criterion in this approach is that Earnings Growth be at least 15% per year.
+BOOT's long-term growth rate of -14.21%, Based on the average of the 4 and 5 year historical EPS growth rates, fails the minimum required.

 TOTAL DEBT/EQUITY RATIO: [PASS]